 Fig. 5-3-2-1 Rate of reimprisonment of released sentenced inmates by reason for previous release

 Notes: 1.
-The figures count inmates released upon completion of their term or on parole and then reimprisoned for offenses committed after release.
+The figures count inmates released upon completion of their term with/without partial suspension of execution or on parole and then reimprisoned for offenses committed after release.